Lifestyle

 TAX RATING FOR RETIREES: Tax Friendly

-For military servicemembers and veterans, Montgomery is often listed in the 10 best places to retire for military for a reason.
-There’s a large number of VA medical care facilities in the city, including the Central Alabama Veterans Health Care System.
+If you’re a military servicemember or veteran, Montgomery might be one of the best places to retire in the whole country thanks to the large number of VA medical care facilities in the city, including the Central Alabama Veterans Health Care System.

 Birmingham